kohaugustine/Introduction_to_Finance/README.txt

 on the course forums, and the course instructors of TAs will never release any exact answers to any of the problems, I have excluded my IPython notebooks from this repostory.

+### Change on 3 April 2016 ###
+Seeing that the online coursera course has been revamped and modified so much, that it seems its no longer free too, I believe the assignments have changed a lot, and it should be safe to commit my work up here too.